Multipass `exec` and shells

 Quoting also depends on the calling shell.
 On most Linux and macOS shells, single quotes delimit a string that the shell passes verbatim to the program.

-The Windows Command Prompt doesn’t treat single quotes this way.
+The Windows powershell doesn’t treat single quotes this way.
 A program called with 'abc def' there would get two arguments: 'abc and def'.
 Double quotes can be used instead: "abc def", but the string they delimit is subject to shell expansion.
+For example:

 With Multipass, this is seldom a problem, as expansions use a different syntax on Linux: